line/armeria/site/src/sphinx/server-annotated-service.rst

 In this case, the values of the HTTP header named ``custom-header`` and the HTTP trailer named ``custom-trailer`` will be ``custom-overwritten``, not ``custom-value``.

-Note that the trailers will not be injected with the following HTTP status code:
+Note that the trailers will not be injected into the responses with the following HTTP status code, because they always have an empty content.

 +--------------+----------------+
 | Status code  | Description    |